Estimated reading time: 5 minutes

 People involved in a ministry have a vested interest in what the organization is doing and how they are performing.

-Church communication management is about sharing information in a proactive way to keep members informed and engaged.
+Church communication management is about sharing information in a proactive way to keep employees, volunteers, and members informed and engaged.

-Being proactive requires having a process for communicating information that members and donors have an interest in.
+However, in order to be proactive, you will need a process for communicating information that members and donors are interested in.

 3 Tips For Managing Church Communications